hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 \[Place: *Belur, the rented Math premises*.
 Year: *1898*.\]

-Swamiji was staying at the time at the rented garden-house of Nilâmbar Bâbu where the Math had been removed from Alambazar.
-Arrangements had been made for Shri Ramakrishna's Tithipujâ (Nativity) on a grand scale.
+Swamiji was staying at the time at the rented garden-house of Nilāmbar Bābu where the Math had been removed from Alambazar.
+Arrangements had been made for Shri Ramakrishna's Tithipujā (Nativity) on a grand scale.
 On the morning of the auspicious day, Swamiji personally inspected the preliminaries of the worship.
 The inspection over, Swamiji asked the disciple, "Well, you have brought the holy threads, I hope?"